Blackmesa-Canteen/INFO30005-Snacks-in-a-Van/README.md

 While our vans don’t have fixed locations, their current location is very important to our customers, who need to be able to find nearby vans when they’re hungry.
 We make this information available to customers via a web app.
 To save time, the app also allows registered customers to order their snacks in advance of arriving at the van.

 We expect to have around 100 vans and 100k customers.
 We give each van a fun name like “Tasty Trailer”.
 Vendors are identified as van names in our apps – we don’t make staff names public.

-You need to make two web apps: one for customers and one for vendors.

 # 1. Customer
 When a customer opens their app, they first need to see where the nearest vans are.
 To do this, the app needs to get the customer’s location, access current van locations from the database, calculate the five nearest vans, and display their details.
 This display could simply be a list (closest van at the top), or for bonus marks, you can show their locations on a map.